Screens are everywhere.

 Talking to your baby builds her ability to listen and understand sounds.
 She began “hearing” the vibrations of your voice before she was born, and her ears are naturally attuned to these sounds.
 She is also learning to recognise vocal tones, and will know intuitively when you are happy, or if you are feeling stressed.
 This is not the same as the electronic sounds coming from your TV screen.

-Screen time will not teach her this.
+Screen time will not teach them this.

 Development is Instinctive

 All of these stages are important.
 They happen instinctively and, given the opportunity, your baby will know what to do.
-She does not need any fancy gadgets or walking equipment, just your support as she explores her world.

 Circle of Security Parenting Program

 First time parenting is not always easy, and many parents struggle with finding confidence and developing their ability to “tune in” to baby’s needs.
-Support is available for parents who are looking for answers.
-Many have found the Circle of Security parenting classes very helpful.

 This is an internationally recognised program designed to help parents build closer relationships with their infants.
-Sessions are available either in person at my office at Moruya South Head, or online via zoom.

 The Good News